May 2017 Wages in Alaska Technical Notes

 UI reporting units with 250 or more employees are sampled with virtual certainty across a 3-year period.

 The OES survey is a semiannual mail survey measuring occupational employment and wage rates for wage and salary workers in nonfarm establishments.
 The reference periods are May and November of each year.
 The OES survey is designed to produce estimates using six panels (3 years) of data.
-The May 2016 estimates for the OES survey are based on data collected from establishments in November 2013, May and November 2014, May and November 2015 and May 2016.
+The May 2017 estimates for the OES survey are based on data collected from establishments in November 2014, May and November 2015, May and November 2016 and May 2017.
 Combining data improves reliability of estimates as it takes advantage of a larger sample base.
 Significant reductions in sampling errors can be achieved by taking advantage of prior cycles of survey data collected.

 Significant reductions in sampling errors are obtained by combining six panels of data, particularly for small geographic areas and occupations.
 Wages for the current panel need no adjustment.
 However, wages in the five previous panels need to be updated to the current panel's reference period.
 The OES program uses the U. S. Bureau of Labor Statistics (BLS) Employment Cost Index (ECI) to adjust survey data from prior panels before combining them with the current panel’s data.
 The wage updating procedure adjusts each detailed occupation's wage rate, as measured in the earlier panel, according to the average movement of its broader occupational division.
 The procedure assumes that there are no major differences by geography, industry, or detailed occupation within the occupational division.
 This may, or may not, be the case.